sarthakp107/sarthakp107/README.md

 Hi!
 I'm Sarthak Pradhan, a passionate aspiring software developer with a strong foundation in computer science, specializing in full-stack development.
 I am eager to leverage my skills to create innovative solutions and contribute to impactful projects that drive technological advancement.

 ## 🚀 About Me
-- 🎓 **Education**: BIT Software Development, Swinburne University Of Technology
+- 🎓 **Education**: Computer Science, Swinburne University Of Technology
 - 🌱 **Learning**: Currently exploring React.js/Express.js and expanding my knowledge in Web Development.
 - 🎯 **Goal**: Seeking an internship in software development.